segf00lt/breakout/README.md

 # Breakout

-Writing breakout in go.
+Breakout in go.

 ## TODO

-- Find efficient way to determine points of intersection
+- Add "Game Over!" and "You Win!" screens, show number of bricks destroyed in "Game Over!"
+- Randomize ball trajectory at start and on paddle impact
+- Improve physics
-- Handle collisions
+- Simplify design